muhammad-akbrrr/runarion-app/runarion-python/tests/README.md

 # Runarion Deconstructor Pipeline Test Suite

-This comprehensive test suite provides testing infrastructure for the Runarion deconstructor pipeline using real AI providers.
-The test suite focuses on practical, production-like testing that validates actual API integration.
+This test suite provides comprehensive testing for the Runarion deconstructor pipeline with real AI provider integration.
+Tests are designed to run in Docker containers with dependencies on PostgreSQL and Laravel services.

 ## Overview